Freedom of Information Act (FOIA)

 After the Legal Department has determined whether the information may be released or whether items are to be redacted from the information, the Legal Department will send an acknowledgement of the request.
 The acknowledgment will include a determination of whether or not the information will be released, the estimated fee for research and/or providing copies of the requested information and will provide a timetable within which a final response will be provided.

-If the information will be released, the Legal Department will confirm with the requestor whether it prefers the Authority to provide copies of the information or whether it prefers only that the information be made available for inspection.
+If the information will be released, the Legal Department will confirm with the requestor whether it prefers SC Housing to provide copies of the information or whether it prefers only that the information be made available for inspection.

 The acknowledgement must be sent to the requestor within 15 days (exclusive of weekends and legal public holidays) as required by law.